 Otago offers a distinct South Island lifestyle and an alternative to more heavily populated northern areas.

-Featuring stunning scenery, Otago offers mountains, vast plains, dramatic rivers and remote beaches.
-Dunedin, the ‘Edinburgh of the South’ has an internationally recognised university which hosts New Zealand’s principal medical school.
+Featuring stunning scenery, Otago offers mountains, vast plains, dramatic rivers, and remote beaches.
+Dunedin, the ‘Edinburgh of the South’ has an internationally recognised university that hosts New Zealand’s principal medical school.

 % born outside NZ: